tjohnston-softdev/python-study-notes/chapters/22-exceptions.md

 ```

 ## Specific Exception Types
-* You can define as many 'except' blocks as you want.
+* You can define as many `except` blocks as you want.
 	* One block for each known exception type.
 	* Executing specific code for specific errors.
 * For example, if you try to use an unknown variable, it will raise a `NameError` exception.